MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-data-exchange.md

 ---
 title: Electronic documents in Business Central
 description: This is an overview of how to use the Data Exchange Framework to manage the exchange of data in business documents like bank files and currency exchange rates.
-author: SorenGP
+author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: 'Data exchange framework, data files, data exchange, electronic document, invoice, Business Central, business document, standard-compliant file' ms.date: 06/10/2021 ms.author: edupont
+ms.search.keywords: 'Data exchange framework, data files, data exchange, electronic document, invoice, Business Central, business document, standard-compliant file' ms.date: 06/10/2021 ms.author: bholtorf
 ---

-# <a name="exchanging-data-electronically"></a>Exchanging Data Electronically
+# Exchanging Data Electronically
 You can use the Data Exchange Framework to manage the exchange of business documents, bank files, currency exchange rates, and any other data files with your business partners.

 In the standard version of [!INCLUDE[prod_short](includes/prod_short.md)], the Data Exchange Framework is used in processes such as exchanging electronic documents, importing and exporting bank files, and updating exchange rates for currencies.
 For more information, see [About the Data Exchange Framework](across-about-the-data-exchange-framework.md).